Back

 How Was Outsourcing Involved?

 Boeing’s approach to outsourcing for the Dreamliner was unprecedented in scale, with over 70% of the aircraft’s components being manufactured by a global network of suppliers.
-While outsourcing is a common practice in the aerospace sector, Boeing’s decision to rely heavily on external suppliers led to a cascade of issues.
+While outsourcing is common in the aerospace sector, Boeing’s decision to rely heavily on external suppliers led to a cascade of issues.

 What Outsourcing Lesson Can We Learn from This?